HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 - **1. Advanced Segment Anything Model**
 - **2. ONNX Segment Anything Model**

-The **Advanced Segment Anything Model** introduces the ability to combined a multitude of different prompts to achieve a prediction, and the ability to use MobileSAM.
+The **Advanced Segment Anything Model** introduces the ability to combine a multitude of different prompts to achieve a prediction, and the ability to use MobileSAM.
 - Mix one rectangle label with multiple positive keypoints to refine your predictions!
 Use negative keypoints to take away area from predictions for increased control.
 - Use MobileSAM, an extremely lightweight alternative to the heavy Segment Anything Model from Facebook, to retrieve predictions.
 This can run inference within a second using a laptop GPU!